Solo Travel – Lisbon Travel Guide For The Independent Woman

 The shoulder season is the best time to visit Lisbon, either late spring or early autumn.
 This means you’ll avoid the heat of summer and the crush of tourist crowds but enjoy wonderful weather.

-Is Lisbon safe for solo female travellers?
+Solo female travel Lisbon: Is Lisbon safe for solo female travellers?

 Lisbon solo female travel is perfectly safe.
 In fact, Lisbon is reputed to be one of the safest cities in Europe for solo women.

-Is Portugal safe to travel alone?
+Is Lisbon a good place to travel alone?

 How do you travel Lisbon to Porto?

-Travel from Lisbon to Porto by air takes only an hour but you then have to contend with travel at either end, plus security time.
-The train is longer, about 2h 30 but in the grand scheme of things, door-to-door, you’ll probably get there sooner than if you fly.
-You can also drive, which takes about three hours, or take the bus, probably the cheapest, which takes about four hours.
-You can do the same thing in reverse to travel from Porto to Lisbon.
+Travel from Lisbon to Porto by air takes only an hour but you then have to contend with travel at either end, plus security clearance time.
+The train takes longer, about 2h 30 but in the grand scheme of things, door-to-door, you’ll probably get there sooner than if you fly.
+You can book your Lisbon tickets here.

-Sam is a travel-obsessed animal lover on a quest to create a life of travel with her dog—join her in creating a life to dream about on My Flying Leap!
+Guest Contributor Sam is a travel-obsessed animal lover on a quest to create a life of travel with her dog—join her in creating a life to dream about on My Flying Leap!

 Did you enjoy this read?
 Pin and save for later!